Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Evolution Commands for Continuous Vector Fields

-denote its set of solutions on $T\subseteq \reals$.
-Here, $T$ is no longer the maximal interval of existence defined by Picard-Lindel\"of's theorem; it can be changed like the set $U$ in the previous section.
+denote its set of solutions on $T\subseteq \reals$ with $0\in T$.
+Here, $T$ is no longer the maximal interval of existence defined by the Picard-Lindel\"of theorem; it can be changed like the set $U$ in the previous section.
 Then each solution $X$ is still continuously differentiable and thus $f\circ X$ integrable in $T$.

 For all $X\in \Sols\, f\, T\, s$ and $G:S\to\bools$, we define the $G$-\emph{guarded orbit} of $X$ along $T$ in $s$ via the function $\gamma^X_G:S\to \Pow\, S$ as